The recent rise of ghost kitchens has changed the idea of restaurants.

 How NEXT makes it easy for you to get the insurance you need

 We know you’re busy.
-That’s why you can use our online application to look at policy options, receive a quote, purchase coverage and get a certificate of insurance in less than 10 minutes.
+That’s why you can use our online application to look at policy options, learn more about costs, receive a quote, purchase coverage and get a certificate of insurance in less than 10 minutes.

 Got questions?
 Our licensed, U.S.-based insurance professionals are ready with answers.